Clue-Chasers/Clue-Chasers.github.io/docs/index.md

 </script>
 <div id="discordInviteBox"></div>

-This website has all the same information and is updated daily.
+- This website has all the same information and is updated daily.
-It's also basically a copy of [PvME](https://pvme.github.io/) edited to fit Clue Chasers.
+- It's a copy of [PvME](https://pvme.github.io) edited to fit Clue Chasers.

 ## Motivation